auth0-blog/angular-auth0-aside/angular-auth0-aside.markdown

 An [RxJS `BehaviorSubject`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/subjects/behaviorsubject.md) is used to provide a stream of authentication status events that you can subscribe to anywhere in the app.

 The `login()` method authorizes the authentication request with Auth0 using your config variables.
-An Auth0 hosted Lock instance will be shown to the user and they can then log in:
+An Auth0 hosted Lock instance will be shown to the user and they can then log in.

 > **Note:** If it's the user's first visit to our app _and_ our callback is on `localhost`, they'll also be presented with a consent screen where they can grant access to our API.
 A first party client on a non-localhost domain would be highly trusted, so the consent dialog would not be presented in this case.
 You can modify this by editing your [Auth0 Dashboard API](https://manage.auth0.com/#/apis) **Settings**.
 Look for the "Allow Skipping User Consent" toggle.